b72uno/courses/udacity/RND/projects/search-and-sample-return/writeup_template.md

         data.worldmap[np.int_(sample_cY), np.int_(sample_cX), 1] = 255
 ```
 - [X] 7) Make a mosaic image.
-The only code I changed for this step was adding rover "vision" image to the lower right side of the screen:
+The only thing I changed in provided code for this step was adding rover "vision" image to the lower right side of the screen as follows:

 ```python
     img_x = img.shape[0]